ualberta-smr/SOCommentEditsMapping/README.md

     * `QuestionIds.csv`

-        This file contains the question ids of each of the five tags used.
+        This file contains all question ids belonging to each of the five analyzed tags.
+This is simply a filtered version of the original SOTorrent data that is specific to the five analyzed tags.

     * `AnswerIds.csv`

-        This file contains the answer ids of each of the five tags used.
+        This file contains all answer ids belonging to each of the five analyzed tags.
 They can be used to modify the queries in the code to isolate and focus on a specific tag. e.g., `SELECT * FROM EditHistory_Code WHERE Event = 'InitialBody' AND PostId IN (SELECT Id from AnswerIds WHERE Tag = 'Java');`

     * `EditHistory_Code.csv`